 College for America will only accept official copies of transcripts.
-Transcripts are deemed official when they are sent directly from the institution or if they are sent by the student in the original unsealed envelope bearing the institution's seal and/or logo.
-College for America will try to request the physical official copies of student's transcripts if they have two or less separate institutions from which they are ordering.
-If a student lists more than two different institutions on their credit transfer form, then it is the student's responsibility to order their official transcripts.
-Transcripts can be sent via mail or through the electronic services of Parchment and the National Student Clearinghouse.
-Transcripts that have been previously opened by the student are not deemed official; therefore, we will not accept those copies and another official copy will need to be ordered.
-In addition, transcripts that are sent electronically directly by the student will not be accepted.
+Transcripts are only deemed official when they are sent physically or electronically directly from the institution or sent by the student in their original sealed envelope bearing the institution's seal and/or logo.
+College for America will try to request the official copies of a student's transcripts if they have listed two or less institutions on their Transcript Release Form.
+If a student wishes to have CfA request more than two transcripts, the student will be responsible for requesting any additional transcripts that exceed the two-transcript limit.

+Transcripts can be sent via mail or through approved secure electronic delivery services.
+Transcripts that have been previously opened by the student are not deemed official; therefore, we cannot accept those copies and another official copy will need to be ordered.
+In addition, transcripts that are sent electronically directly by a personal e-mail address will not be accepted.